dbolin/Apex.Serialization/README.md

         void WriteObject<T>(T value);
 ```

 The reader has corresponding methods for reading back the values.
 Behavior of the generic Write/Read method when passed a non-primitive is undefined.
+If multiple customer serializers match an object, they will all be called in the order in which they were registered.

 #### Tips for best performance